kings451/hello-world/README.md

 It's kings over here
-I have done slept with my eyes open and noses closed
+I have slept with my eyes open and noses closed